UnionHerald police reports

 Theft, burglary

-• On April 24 in the 15700 block of Linnet Street NW a bike was stolen.
+• On May 2 in the 13700 block of Round Lake Boulevard NW a wallet was stolen.

-• On April 25 in the 17600 block of Arrowhead Street NW a blackmail attempt was reported.
+• On May 5 in the 17300 block of Roanoke Street NW a fake Connexus Energy call scam was reported.

+• On May 7 in the 1800 block of Bunker Lake Boulevard NW a bike was stolen from outside Walmart.

+• On May 2 in the 1400 block of Bunker Lake Boulevard NW a tire was cut while the vehicle was parked at the victim’s workplace.

-• On April 28 in the 14000 block of Alder Street NW a blackmail fraud was reported.
+• On May 3 in the 14200 block of Bluebird Street NW fireworks-involved vandalism was reported.

-• On April 29 in the 17900 block of Aztec Street NW a license plate was stolen.
+• On May 14000 block of Crocus Street NW a windshield was smashed with a brick.

 Assault

-• On April 29 in the 3200 block of 165 Lane NW a girl was arrested for assaulting deputies after they responded to her reportedly running away.
+• On May 3 in the 17000 block of Barium Street NW a male was arrested on domestic assault charges.

+• On May 4 in the 600 block of Buchanan Street a woman reportedly stole numerous snacks from Kwik Trip.

 COON RAPIDS